Kong/kongponents/docs/components/table.md

 ### hidePaginationWhenOptional

-Set this to `true` to remove the pagination bar.
-For cases, when the table record in Konnect is less than or equal to 15.
+Set this to `true` to hide the pagination UI when the table record count is less than or equal to the `pageSize`.

 ### disableSorting